wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==
 = WIP =
 - WP User binding option during front registration is completely removed and instead a new filter hook 'swpm_allow_existing_wp_user_registration' added to allow wp user binding.
+- The recent login events table now shows events captured between 12:00 AM on the start date and 11:59 PM on the end date.

 = 4.8.1 =
 - Updated the Stripe SDK to v21.2.1 and the Stripe API version to 2026-07-29.dahlia.